News The Medmenham Collection at RAF Wyton

 The Collection holds approximately 26,000 catalogued items, including scale rubber models of area targets, flight logs, and maps all relating to the ACIU.
 Some of these fascinating items include handwritten interview notes from journalist and writer Constance Babington Smith, who conducted interviews with her colleagues from the ACIU, and notebooks from Cambridge Professor, Glyn Daniel, containing notes he made during his photographic interpretation training.

-Rubber Model of Sword Beach; image courtesy Jane Taylor, the Medmenham Collection and RAF Wyton Heritage
+Rubber Model of the Normandy coast just west of Sword Beach; image courtesy Jane Taylor, the Medmenham Collection and RAF Wyton Heritage

 RAF Wyton does not just hold material relating to the ACIU but has also received war-time memorabilia from the First World War to the Cold War.
 Wyton’s on-site Heritage Centre displays a very interesting exhibition of some of this vast amount of information and memorabilia, spanning the First World War up to the early 2000s.